uzairah98/CYWEB/README.md

 # CyWeb
 CyWeb empowers users to take control of their cyber security career path.
-Try it for yourself at: https://iasim.github.io/Spyder/validation.html v
+Try it for yourself at: https://uzairah98.github.io/CYWEB/validation.html